Successful outcome for client charged with Public Order offence, Break and Enter

 - aggravated break and enter with intent to commit serious indictable offence,

 - and enter prescribed premises without lawful excuse.

 GG was refused bail.

-O’Brien Criminal and Civil Solicitors successfully acted for GG at Burwood Local Court.
+O’Brien Criminal and Civil Solicitors successfully defended GG in court.

 The charge for aggravated break and enter with intent to commit serious indictable offence was already withdrawn by police and the remaining two charges for enter building with intent to commit indictable offence, and enter prescribed premises without lawful exercise, were listed for defended hearing.

-The Police applied for an adjournment of the hearing after the occupant did not attend court.
-However, we opposed an adjournment and Her Honour agreed.
-The Police then withdrew charges, and subsequently, the charges were dismissed by the Court.
-GG, who was in custody, was to be released and not be subject to any further bail conditions.
+Despite the occupant not attending court, we opposed the police’s application for an adjournment of the hearing, and Her Honour agreed.
+As a result, the police withdrew the charges, and the remaining charges were dismissed by the court.
+GG, who had been in custody, was released without further bail conditions.

 If you or someone you know is facing charges related to a break and enter, contact O’Brien Criminal and Civil Solicitors for experienced and effective legal representation.